weecology/lab-manual/Manuscript-Submission-Process.md

 ## Manuscript Formatting

-Go to the journal's website, and they should have a section called "For Authors" or "Guide to Authors" or something along those lines.
-They should have detailed (though sometimes contradictory or poorly organized) guidelines for citation style, section order, cover letter requirements, submission website link, etc. They will also, hopefully in the same location, have a description of the focus of the journal, which your manuscript should fall within.
+Go to the journal's website, and they should have a section called "For Authors", "Author Instructions", "Guide to Authors" or something along those lines.
+They should have detailed guidelines for citation style, section order, cover letter requirements, submission website link, etc. They will also, hopefully in the same location, have a description of the focus of the journal, which your manuscript should fall within.

 ## Recommending reviewers & editors